 Conversation is a fundamental human experience that is necessary to pursue intrapersonal and interpersonal goals across myriad contexts, relationships, and modes of communication.
 We converse with others to learn what they know—their information, stories, preferences, ideas, thoughts, and feelings—as well as to share what we know while managing others’ perceptions of us.
 The two central goals of conversation are information exchange and impression management.

-Watch this .16second video of Trump appearing to demonstrate a willingness to be receptive, to Listen-up.
+Watch the .16second video of Trump below appearing to demonstrate a willingness to be receptive, to Listen-up.
 That is, until he threw in an interpersonal insult.
 How receptive would you feel after that sucker-punch?

 How might you fare?
 Imagine you are at a similar high-level meeting as I had attended, and a senior executive starts leading the meeting down a nefarious route which you strongly disagree with.
 Or at a family dinner your ”ill informed” uncle starts going off about his views regarding immigration, which you strongly disagree with.
 Do you find yourself changing the television channel when a political candidate you oppose begins to speak?
 Do you remain in the room when a colleague begins to discuss their views on abolishing the death penalty, legalising same-sex marriage, legalising a market for human organs or the regulation of firearms?